Male Breast Reduction – Gynaecomastia

-Gynaecomastia is the enlargement of the male breast, affecting one or both breasts, and can occur in teenaged and adult men.
+Gynaecomastia is the enlargement of the male breast, affecting one or both breasts, and can occur in teenagers and adult men.
+The word gynaecomastia originates from the Greek meaning “women-like breasts”.

 The surgical procedures applied in gynaecomastia surgery depend largely on the type of tissue present in the affected breasts, however, when gland tissue is excessive, surgical excision is usually required.